leancodepl/corelibrary/docs/quick_start/index.md

 ## Troubleshooting

-- If you encounter a `Permission denied` error while running `tilt up` commands for any `.sh` files, attempt to resolve it by granting execute permission using the `chmod +x` command and restarting tilt using `tilt down` and `tilt up` commands.
 - If the `deploy.sh` script fails during the local cluster creation process, you can address the issue by either applying missing services with the `terraform apply -auto-approve` command or by re-running the `deploy.sh` script to redeploy the cluster.